-My goal is to deliver to my clients the best mixes that they've ever had.
+My goal is to deliver to my clients the best hip-hop mixes that they've ever had.
 Period.
 If you want professional quality, I'm your man.
 Notable credits include Hitman Holla and Anthony Russo.

 I'm an audio engineer with over 4 years of professional experience working as one of the in-house engineers at Suburban Pro Studios in St. Louis, Missouri; where I've worked with many native artists including standouts like Anthony Russo and MTV Wild'n Out's Hitman Holla.
 I specialize in and primarily work with Hip-Hop/Rap, but I also have clients within the R&B and Pop genres as well.

 Send me a note through the contact button above.